 Consider how you can access training for being an administrator for G Suite.
 This is typically found online or delivered by professional learning or technical providers.
 If possible, ensure more than one person is trained and is actively being an administrator as this is part of good succession planning.

 You should seek the permission of parents or caregivers before setting up their children’s accounts.
-This VLN discussion may help with suggestions on how to communicate with parents about providing accounts.
+This VLN discussion and Google's Communicating with Parents and Guardians about G Suite for Education help with suggestions on how to communicate with parents about providing accounts.

 Sources of Help